patrickfuller/jgraph/README.md

  * `--concentric` places the root node at the center of the network
  * `--2D` confines the network layout to two dimensions

-Save these outputs to files, and drag the files into the viewer.
+Save these outputs to files, optionally edit to add in colors, and drag the files into the viewer.